sarfarazstark/MultiCloud/README.md

 #### _A Bot to Upload files to Many Cloud services.
 Powered by Telethon_

-_🎯 Follow me and star this repo for more telegram bots. @HxBots
+_🎯 Follow me and star this repo for more telegram bots. @BlueWhaleBots

 <p align="center">
   <img src="https://telegra.ph/file/61f3065220dbbbcc6943e.jpg">